-For over a decade, the name Brian Boland has been synonymous with success.
-Beginning with five seasons at Indiana State and over the past seven years at Virginia, Boland has proven to be one of the elite coaches in collegiate tennis.
+For nearly two decades, the name Brian Boland has been synonymous with success.
+Beginning with five seasons at Indiana State and over the past 12 years at Virginia, Boland has proven to be one of the elite coaches in collegiate tennis.
 The 2008 ITA National Coach of the Year, Boland led his alma mater to new heights before coming to Charlottesville and turning the Cavalier program into the dominant team in the ACC and a national powerhouse.

 During his tenure, Boland has proven to be a tireless worker in both recruiting and player development.
 His belief in team success on the court and in the classroom has been evident from the day he arrived at UVa.
 Those principles have been the cornerstone to the program’s improvement since Boland’s arrival.